okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/feature-lifecycle-management/index.md

 * Feature A has three dependencies: Feature B, Feature C, and Feature D.
 * Feature D has one dependant: Feature A.

-If Feature A has Feature B as a dependency, then Feature A can't be enabled if Feature B isn't enabled first.
+If Feature A has Feature B as a dependency, then you can't enable Feature A unless you enable Feature B first.
 Conversely, Feature B has Feature A as one of its dependants.
-This means that Feature B can't be disabled unless you disable Feature A first.
+This means that you can't disable Feature B unless you disable Feature A first.